Sumit-repo/HackerNews_clone/README.md

 ### Installation

 1. Clone the repository.
-2. Configure your database connection in `application.properties`.
+2. Configure your database connection in `resources.META-INF.presistance.xml`.
 3. Run the database schema script.
 4. Build the project using Maven.